hot3dx/RotoDraw3D-DirectX-12/README.md

 - 200 point MAXIMUM on Single First LINE! @360 lines!
 - Failure of all necessary files to copy into AppX\Assets\ or AppX\Assets\Textures\ manually copy if that happens
 - SegoeUI_18.spritefont does not copy from assets to AppX/Assets and must be manually copied or an invokewatson exception results in vccorlib
+- Create Algorithm for m_widthRatio and m_heightRatio variables in RotoDrawSceneRender::RotoDrawSceneRender() in
+Hot3dxRotoDrawSceneRender.cpp for optimal mouse/cursor movement
+based on drawing area pixel width and pixel height